mbret/Chewie/README.md

 ## Why another home assistant?

 Well, at first it was a personal project started few time before all these home assistant where released.
 At that time I wanted to learn node.js and play with my raspberry.
 Then I rapidly took alot of fun developing it and decided to make a complete plateform based on plugins.
-My philosophy is to develop a solid base system which may be extended thanks to plugins and leave for a long time.
+My philosophy is to develop a solid base system which may be extended thanks to plugins and live for a long time.

 ## Installing